RESTORATIVE DENTISTRY | POST-OP CARE FOR DENTAL IMPLANTS

 What if I notice bleeding after I leave the office?

 Some oozing of blood from the surgical site is common after dental implants.
 This may occur for up to 48-72 hours following surgery.
 Your doctor has placed gauze sponges over the surgical site.
 Please continue to bite down firmly on these sponges for the first hour after surgery to help stop any bleeding.
 Please remember spitting and rinsing aggravates and stimulates bleeding.
 If you had implants placed in the upper jaw or if you had a sinus graft procedure bleeding from the nose is common.
 Do not blow your nose only blot and apply pressure.

 What if the oozing is heavy?

 Oozing can be quite heavy after some procedures.
 If the bleeding seems heavy, gently wipe out large clots from your mouth.
-Next, take two gauze sponges folded into fourths, or a moistened regular (not decaf or herbal) tea bag wrapped in gauze, and placed over the bleeding site.
+Next, take two gauze sponges folded into fourths, or a moistened regular (not decaf or herbal) tea bag wrapped in gauze, and placed them over the bleeding site.
 Bite down firmly for one hour without changing.
-Repeat the procedure if bleeding continues.
+Repeat the procedure if the bleeding continues.
 In most cases, this will greatly reduce the amount of oozing.
 If active bleeding continues despite these measures, please call the office and let us know.

 When can I have something to eat?

 About an hour after surgery, you may remove the gauze sponges that have been placed in your mouth and have something to eat.
 Be sure to eat foods that are soft for the first 24 hours after surgery.
 Avoid hot foods and drinks for several hours after surgery.
 Also do not drink from a straw for at least 24 hours.
 These precautions will give your mouth a better chance to heal properly.